kaihsin/AFQMC/Readme.md

 # AFQMC using cytnx
-This is a simple 1D fermionic hubbard model.
+This is AFQMC simulation of a simple 1D fermionic hubbard model.

 ## cytnx library:
 [Cytnx](https://github.com/kaihsin/Cytnx)

-# To compile,
+# To compile:

 1) install cytnx with following cmake arguments:

     * -DUSE_MKL=on
+    * -DUSE_OMP=on
     * -DCMAKE_INSTALL_PREFIX=<custom path> (optional)

 2) specify the cytnx path in the first line of Makefile

+# To run:

+1) change the general mc simulation parameters in sim.rc

+2) pass the model parameter as the arguments (see run.sh)

 # Developer: